Grant D. Trobridge, Ph.D.

 Antiretroviral drug therapy has reduced the morbidity and mortality from HIV infection, but despite enormous efforts there is still no effective vaccine.
 For AIDS stem cell gene therapy, transgenes that interfere with HIV replication are delivered to hematopoietic (blood) stem cells that are infused into a patient.
 These stem cells then produce mature lymphocytes and macrophages (white blood cells) that are resistant to infection.
 Gene therapy for AIDS has been evaluated in clinical trials, but in these studies the inability to efficiently deliver anti-HIV transgenes to stem cells has been a significant roadblock.
 We have developed a foamy retrovirus vector that expresses 3 anti-HIV transgenes and inhibits viral replication over 10,000-fold.
 This vector can be efficiently delivered to human hematopoietic stem cells as assayed in a mouse model.

-A proven way to better understand cancer mechanisms and develop targeted therapies is to identify the genes that are involved in the development and progression of cancer.
-We are employing a novel retroviral mutagenesis screen approach designed to rapidly identify genes that are involved in the development of myelodysplastic syndromes (MDS) and progression to acute myeloid leukemia (AML).
-One goal of this research is to develop biomarkers that can be used to identify MDS/AML patients that respond to specific types of therapy.
+Identifying the genes that are involved in the development and progression of cancer is a proven way to better understand cancer mechanisms and develop targeted therapies.
+We are employing a novel retroviral mutagenesis screen approach designed to rapidly identify genes that are involved in the development of breast cancer, prostate cancer and acute myeloid leukemia.
+One goal of this research is to develop biomarkers that can be used to identify patients that respond to specific types of therapy.
 A second goal is to identify gene products that can be therapeutically targeted in future studies with novel small molecule drugs.
+We have identified novel biomarkers for breast cancer, prostate cancer and acute myeloid leukemia using this approach.

 Vector mediated oncogenicity/genotoxicity: